 When help is called, the helproutine is called before the data are passed from the screen to the program data areas.
 This means that helproutines cannot access data entered within the same screen transaction.

-Once help processing is complete, the screen data will be refreshed: any
+Once help processing is complete, the screen data will be refreshed:

-session parameter), and the part in which the question mark is entered is
+parameter), and the part in which the question mark is entered is

 after a part modified by the user, the field content will not be